The 2022-23 version of Gitlin on Divorce: A Guide to Illinois Family Law is now available.

 - New law regarding foreseeability involving modification of child support and maintenance obligations

-Now that the dust has started to settle, we seeing a wave of appellate court cases attempt to make sense of the meaning of the wholesale changes to Illinois family law.
+Now that the dust has started to settle, we have seen a wave of appellate court cases attempt to make sense of the wholesale changes to Illinois family law.
 The newest version of Gitlin on Divorce: A Guide to Illinois Family Law incorporates all of the significant changes in the statutory law and includes all of the important cases.

 2022 5th Edition.
-The 2022-23 version of the book represents a complete Rewrite in order to make the book more accessible and better relate to your day-to-day practice.
+The 2022-23 version of the book represents a complete Rewrite to make the book more accessible and better relate to your day-to-day practice.